SylviaOne/Repo-hub/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## What musical instrument is found in the bathroom?
+A tuba toothpaste.